 Macon Bibb County Parks and Recreation Summer Day Camp

 9 a.m.-3 p.m.
 June 3-July 12.
 Early drop-off at 7:30 a.m. and extended day until 6 p.m. are available.
 Ages 6-15.
 Summer camp is a supervised program that introduces campers to a combination of arts and athletic activities as well as participating in a theme each week incorporating nature, science, literacy, movement, safety, music, art, history and critical thinking.
-Registration begins May 1 and closes when recreation centers meet capacity (100 participants per center).
+Registration now open.
+Registration closes when recreation centers meet capacity (100 participants per center).
 751-7694. $30 per week per child, includes lunch.

 Museum of Aviation Summer Camps